Every BMW owner, at some point, will ask the question: How often should I change the spark plugs on my BMW?

 This system can experience several problems.
 They range from intermittent issues to total failure.

 Door Handle - Door handles are the most common cause.
-As the sensors are located on the moving part of the handle, wiring can get damaged with time as a result of movement.
+As the sensors are located on the moving part of the handle, wiring can get damaged with time due to movement.
 This causes various electrical problems.
 In most cases, the damaged wiring can be easily repaired.
 Remove the door handle and inspect the wiring and also check for corrosion.
 A high current drain situation can be caused as a result of faulty door handles or defective wiring.
 Usually, the system will only work for some time after the engine is turned off.
 This is because it shuts down after a certain time to prevent excessive battery discharge.

 Fuse - Another fault caused by a broken door handle is a blown fuse.
 Depending on the model year, this will result in the comfort access feature not working on one side of the car.
 Replacing the fuse should solve the problem after the electrical issue is solved.
 However, if it keeps blowing up, there are electrical problems present.